Bernard Kirk: Death from injuries sustained in automobile accident

 In the early morning hours of Sunday, December 17, 1922, Kirk sustained a fractured skull and internal injuries in an automobile accident.
-Kirk and four others were returning to Ann Arbor after a night in Detroit when the car in which Kirk was a passenger slid off the icy road and crashed into a telephone pole.
+Kirk and four others were returning to Ann Arbor after a night in Detroit when the car slid off the icy road and crashed into a telephone pole.
 The other four members of the party, including fellow Michigan football player Eddie Usher, were either uninjured or sustained only minor injuries.
 Kirk was taken to Beyer Memorial Hospital in Ypsilanti unconscious and in critical condition.

 Over the next week, newspapers across the country followed the daily changes in Kirk's condition.
 On Sunday evening, Kirk remained unconscious and doctors expressed fear for his recovery.
 Early in the week, Kirk's condition was much improved, and Kirk's father reported that physicians had told him that his son would recover.
 Doctors also reported that Kirk's right eye had been badly injured, but it was thought that his sight would not be impaired.

 The press also reported closely on the investigation into the cause of the crash.
 Initial reports indicated that the automobile, owned by Harold Covert but being driven by Cyrenus Darling, was speeding on the icy road.
 But after an investigation, Ypsilanti Police Chief John F. Connor reported that the accident was "unavoidable" and caused by the icy condition of the road.
 Chief Connor said the vehicle was not being driven at an unlawful speed, and witnesses told him it was moving at 30 to 35 miles per hour.

 Kirk suffered what was reported as a "slight relapse" on Wednesday.
 The United Press reported that Kirk's pulse was down, and doctors expressed fears that meningitis might develop and described his condition as "not so good."
 Doctors hoped that Kirk's "fine physical condition will pull him through," and his condition improved again on Thursday.